ringating/osu-resizer/README.md

 specifically, the resizing affects CS, base slider speed, hitobject positions, and slider anchor positions

+(the in-game editor's scale tool only affects hitobject positions)

 ### how to use this script

 you must have **[Node.js](https://nodejs.org/)** installed